JoergM/shiv-uv-example/README.md

 shiv-example = "shiv_example:main"
 ```

-- the name of this entry-point (shiv-example) also needs to be set in the build.sh
+- don't forget to set the variable BINARY_NAME in build.sh to the script name (shiv-example in this case)
 - !important the module that the main function is in should not be called main.
 This will lead to an error in shiv.

 ### Running in Dev-Mode

-To start the command in dev mode use:
+To start the command in dev mode without building it with build.sh use:

 ```aiignore
 uv run shiv-example